AlienKevin/tagllm/README.md

 | Learnable Tags | Translation | `tagllm-translation-unsloth.ipynb` |

 # Testing
 We wrote our own test scripts for each configuration and task.
-Each test scripts should generate JSONL outputs under the `experiment_results/` folder.
+Each test script should generate a JSONL output under the `experiment_results/` folder.
 See the `test_scripts/` folder for details:

 | Configuration | Task | Script |
 | -------- | ------- | -------- |